The absence of monochromatic triangle implies various properly colored spanning trees: Introduction

 \begin{theorem} Let $T_0$ be a tree of $k$ edges and let $G$ be a mono-$C_3$-free edge-colored $K_n$ with $n\geq (k+2)!$.
 Then there exists a tree $T\in \mathcal{T}(n,T_0)$ such that $G$ contains a PC copy of $T$. \end{theorem}

 In the above theorem, there is no control on the distribution of subdividing vertices on different edges of $T_0$.
-We wonder the existence of all possible subdivisions and therefore propose the following conjecture. \begin{conjecture} Let $T_0$ be a tree of $k$ edges and let $G$ be a mono-$C_3$-free edge-colored $K_n$.
-There exists a function $f(k)$ such that if $n\geq f(k)$, then for each tree $T\in \mathcal{T}(n,T_0)$, $G$ contains a PC copy of $T$. \end{conjecture} We confirm the above conjecture when $T_0$ is a star.
+We wonder the existence of all possible subdivisions and therefore propose the following conjecture. \begin{conjecture} Let $T_0$ be a fixed tree.
+Then there is a function $f(T_0)$ such that every mono-$C_3$-free edge-colored $K_n$ with $n\geq f(T_0)$ contains a PC copy of $T$ for each tree $T\in \mathcal{T}(n,T_0)$. \end{conjecture} We confirm the above conjecture when $T_0$ is a star.
 For $k\geq 3$, a subdivision of a $k$-star is called a {\it $k$-spider}.
 A {\it leg} in a $k$-spider $T$ is a path $P$ from the unique $k$-degree vertex to a leaf of $T$.
 If $P$ contains $\ell$ edges, then we say the leg $P$ is of length $\ell$.
 Use $C_3$ and $S_k$ to denote a triangle and a star of $k$ edges.
 Let $g(S_k,C_3)$ to be the maximum number $N$ such that there exists an edge-colored $K_N$ containing neither a rainbow $S_k$ nor a monochromatic $C_3$.
 The existence of $g(S_k,C_3)$ is guaranteed by the Canonical Ramsey Theorem.
 In literature, Gy\'{a}rf\'{a}s, Lehel, Schelp and Tuza \cite{gyarfas_ramsey_1987} studied the {\it Local Ramsey number}; Jamison, Jiang and Ling \cite{jamison_constrained_2003} defined the {\it Constraint Ramsey Number}.
 Both definitions are consistent with $g(S_k,C_3)$.
 We will use the notation $g(S_k,C_3)$ to state our main result.
 A weak upper bound of $g(S_k,C_3)$ is given in Section \ref{sec:4}, which is applied in the proof of Theorem \ref{Thm:subdivision of tree}. \begin{theorem} Given an integer $k\geq 3$, let $G$ be a mono-$C_3$-free edge-colored $K_n$.
 If $n\geq 6k\cdot g(S_k,C_3)+2k^3+2k^2+8k$, then for every $k$ positive integers $\ell_1\geq \ell_2\geq \cdots\geq \ell_k$ satisfying $\sum_{i=1}^k \ell_i=n-1$, $G$ contains a properly colored spanning spider $T$ with legs of lengths $\ell_1,\ell_2,\ldots,\ell_k$, respectively. \end{theorem} \textbf{Sketch of the proofs}.
 To prove Theorem \ref{Thm:subdivision of tree}, we first show the existence of every properly colored tree on $k$ edges (this is guaranteed by the Canonical Ramsey Theorem for sufficiently large $n$.
 Our proof gives an explicit bound for $n$), and then embed the remaining vertices greedily.
 However, the greedy method can not guarantee the number of subdividing vertices on each edge precisely as whatever we want.
 Therefore the key point in the proof of Theorem \ref{Thm:k-spider} is using some extensible structures as glue to merge vertices in mono-$C_3$-free complete graphs into legs.
 If the host graph has many ``nice bowties'', then we are home.
 Otherwise, by removing constant number of vertices, the host graph is essentially a multipartite tournament with certain properties inherent from the ``mono-$C_3$-free'' condition.
 Then by analyzing the structure of this multipartite tournament, we obtain a certain oriented tree which is almost the spanning tree we desired, except for the first leg.
 Applying some structural lemmas proved in Section \ref{sec:2}, we finally embed the remaining vertices.